 Conduction is a mode of transmission of heat where heat flows from the hot end to the cold end and particles of the medium simply oscillate but do not leave their place.
 Conduction of Heat has the following characteristics: Medium is necessary for conduction.
 It is a slow process.
 The path of heat flow may […]

-In this post, we will discuss the Heating effect of electric current (class 10) and list down the Heating Effect formulas or Equations of electric power and energy.
+In this post on the Heating effect of electric current class 10 Numericals, we will list down the Heating Effect formulas or Equations of electric power and energy.
 And, then we will solve a bunch of numerical problems as well using these formulas.
-Heating effect of current formulas for power and energy The power P […]

 In this post, we will solve a few numerical problems using the First Law of Thermodynamics.
 Numerical problems on first law of thermodynamics Question number 1) Complete the values in Table 1 (all values are in kJ).
 Note that: W = 6 kJ is the work done on the system.
 Solution: As per the data […]